jgarcia1599/Moodify/README.md

 ### Frontend

 In the frontend, our web application relies on <a href="https://github.com/justadudewhohacks/face-api.js/"> face-api.js</a>, JavaScript API for face detection and face recognition in the browser built on top of tensorflow.js, and p5.js, a Processing Library for the browser.
 Face-api has a trained model for face detection (found in ```static/models/```) which we use to classify a person's facial expression every frame in p5's draw loop.
-Once a person clicks on the ```Submit to Spotif``` button, we defined the following heuristics to match a person's facial expression to a value we can use for the Spotify API:
+Once a person clicks on the ```Submit to Spotify``` button, we defined the following heuristics to match a person's facial expression to a value we can use for the Spotify API:

 ```javascript